IP in the Public Interest

 Building intellectual property capacity in developing countries, via educational and outreach programs, can advance social justice by facilitating equitable access to essential innovations in pharmaceuticals, vaccines and agricultural biotechnologies.
 This will then promote the global public interest by improving basic health and nutrition, especially among the poor of developing countries, disproportionately represented by women and children.

-According to Visiting Professor Emeritus Ellen Musinsky, the Franklin Pierce Center for IP has long been a leader in both practice and policy based intellectual property legal education that promotes the global public interest and serves humanitarian objectives.
+According to Visiting Professor Emerita Ellen Musinsky, the Franklin Pierce Center for IP has long been a leader in both practice and policy based intellectual property legal education that promotes the global public interest and serves humanitarian objectives.
 This has been accomplished by building intellectual property capacity that advances the public interest in a wide range of endeavors, ranging from traditional transactional IP clinics to assist inventors and artists to assisting in matters of economic development, public health, agriculture, environmental protection, technology transfer and software and technology licensing.

 Although the Franklin Pierce Center for IP has always advocated the value of global intellectual property, whether used in the public or private interest, it is important to note that Franklin Pierce Center for IP graduates decide how to apply their skills in intellectual property law and management.
 As Professor Emeritus Thomas G. Field Jr. observed, “Whether you call it public interest, social justice or even poverty law, it's subject matter neutral.
 Non-profits, for example, have the same trademark and potential copyright issues as anyone.
 Moreover, they seem to appreciate that when patents are available they foster the aims of the enterprise."